vEnhance/1802/r05.typ

       -2x - 2y = 0,
       3x + 3y = 0,
     )
+    #h(2em)
     " and "
+    #h(2em)
     cases(
       -3x - 2y = 0,
       3x + 2y = 0,
     ).
 $
-Both look moronic to the eye, because the two equations are obviously redundant to each other.
+Both look moronic to the eye, because in each equation, the two equations say the same thing.
 This is by design: when you're solving the eigenvector problem, _you're going out of your way to find degenerate systems_ so that there will actually be solutions besides $x = y = 0$.